autosome-ru/pasio/README.md

 `split_bedgraph` loads bedgraph file chromosome by chromosome, splits them into segments and writes into output tsv file.
 Coverage counts are stored internally with 1-nt resolution.

-In order to split a chromosome one of splitters is invoked.
-They return the best segmentation split points and the score of this segmentation.
-Some splitters accept `split_candidates` parameter; in that case only splits at specified positions are allowed.

-Splitters:
+Splitting is proceeded in two steps: (a) reduce a list of candidate split points (sometimes this step is omitted), (b) choose splits from a list of candidates and calculate score of segmentation.
+The first step is performed with one of so called *reducers*.
+The second step is performed with one of *splitters* (each splitter also implements a reducer interface but not vice versa).

+Splitters and reducers:
 * The most basic splitter is `SquareSplitter` which implements dynamic programming algorithm with `O(N^2)` complexity where `N` is a number of split candidates.
-Other splitters perform some heuristical optimisations on top of `SquareSplitter`
+Other splitters/reducers perform some heuristical optimisations on top of `SquareSplitter`
-* `SlidingWindowSplitter` tries to segment not an entire contig (chromosome) but shorter parts of contig.
+* `SlidingWindowReducer` tries to segment not an entire contig (chromosome) but shorter parts of contig.
    So they scan a sequence with a sliding window and remove split candidates which are unlikely.
-   Each window is processed using `SquareSplitter`.
+   Each window is processed using some base splitter (typically `SquareSplitter`).
    Candidates from different windows are then aggregated.
-* `RoundSplitter` perform the same procedure and repeat it for several rounds or until list of split candidates converges.
+* `RoundReducer` perform the same procedure and repeat it for several rounds or until list of split candidates converges.
-* `NotZeroSplitter` doesn't try to make splits inside of zero-valued interval.
-* `NotConstantSplitter` doesn't try to make splits inside of a constant-valued interval.
-More precisely, it drops split points which don't differ from a left-adjacent point.
+* `NotZeroReducer` discards (all) splits if all points of an interval under consideration are zeros.
+* `NotConstantReducer` discards splits between same-valued points.
+* `ReducerCombiner` and `SplitterCombiner` accept a list of reducers to be sequentially applied.
+`SplitterCombiner` at the last stage can also split chromosome - so the last reducer in a list should be not just a reducer but a splitter.
+To transform a reducer into splitter one can combine that reducer with `NopSplitter` - so that split candidates obtained by reducer will be treated as final splitting and NopSplitter make it possible to calculate its score.

 Splits denote segment boundaries to the left of position.
 Adjacent splits `a` and `b` form semi-closed interval `[a, b)` E.g. for coverage counts `[99,99,99, 1,1,1]` splits should be `[0, 3, 6]`.